cloudify-cosmo/docs.getcloudify.org/content/manager_webui/insights-widget.md

         You can also go to the deployment's drill-down page in the Cloudify UI and find the outputs widgets.
 The two outputs of the process are:

-* "credentials" - The Insights account token
+        * **credentials** - The Insights account token
-* "insights" - The path to the Insights web app with a read only token
+        * **insights** - The path to the Insights web app with a read only token

         You will need the read-only token for the widget configuration.

-1. To configure the Insights widget
+1. To configure the Insights widget:
     1. Download the Insights widget zip package from: [https://github.com/mistio/Cloudify-UI-Widget-boilerplate/archive/master.zip]( https://github.com/mistio/Cloudify-UI-Widget-boilerplate/archive/master.zip )
     1. Login to the Cloudify manager as admin role and switch to edit mode.
     1. Add a new page and name it, for example: Insights
     1. Click on the page and click: Add widget
     1. Browse to the zip file that you downloaded and click OK.
     1. Select the Insights widget and click Add Selected Widgets.
     The empty widget is shown on the page.
     1. Copy the read-only token from the outputs called "insights".
-    1. Click the widget configuration icon, paste the read-only token in the insights configuration field, and click OK

-        After a few seconds, your widget shows the data collected in your insights account.
+    1. Click the widget configuration icon, paste the read-only token in the insights configuration field, and click OK After a few seconds, your widget shows the data collected in your insights account.

 You can also install Cloudify Insights as an on-premise service.
 Contact Cloudify Support for more information.